 Based in Lansing, Michigan, Randy is a skilled collaborator and facilitator.
 He works with colleagues across the organization and engages with a range of public and private partners—from farmers and commodity groups to international food companies and government agencies—to provide farmers and others in the agriculture community with the economic and scientific data, technical resources and opportunities to increase agriculture production while safeguarding land and water resources.

-Randy splits his time between his duties for the Michigan program and as the Agriculture Strategy Manager with TNC’s North America Agriculture Program, where he works on projects ranging from supply chain engagements to crop insurance to non-operating landowners (landowners who rent their fields to farmers for growing crops).
-Leading the program’s strategy to engage non-operating landowners, Randy is working with public and private partners and colleagues across TNC’s state programs to develop practical financial and legal tools to help farmers and landowners work together to increase the use of conservation practices on rented farmland.
+Most recently, Randy split his time between two roles at The Nature Conservancy: Michigan Agriculture Program Director and North America Agriculture Strategy Manger.
+Notably, Randy worked with public and private partners and colleagues across TNC’s state programs to develop practical financial and legal tools to help farmers and landowners work together to increase the use of conservation practices on rented farmland.

 He joined TNC in 2013 to manage agriculture strategies across the Great Lakes Basin, where he focused on developing financial and conservation solutions to improve water quality in agricultural systems.
 Prior to that, Randy worked at Ducks Unlimited for seven years, implementing environmental market opportunities for grassland and wetland conservation.
 Randy has a bachelor’s degree in economics from Michigan State University and a master’s degree in agricultural and resource economics from Oregon State University.